TRIQS/dft_tools/doc/guide/BasisRotation.rst

-.. _plovasp:
+.. _basisrotation:

 Numerical Treatment of the Sign-Problem: Basis Rotations
 =======

-When performing calculations with off-diagonal complex hybridisation or local Hamiltonian, one is often limited by the fermionic sign-problem.
-However, as the sign is no physical observable, one can try to improve the calculation by rotating to another basis.
+When performing calculations with off-diagonal terms in the hybridisation function or in the local Hamiltonian, one is often limited by the fermionic sign-problem slowing down the QMC calculations significantly.
+This can occur for instance if the crystal shows locally rotated or distorted cages, or when spin-orbit coupling is included.
+The examples for this are included in the :ref:`tutorials` of this documentation.

-While the choice of basis to perform the calculation in can be chosen arbitrarily, two choices which have shown good results are the basis which diagonalizes the local Hamiltonian or the density matrix of then system.
+However, as the fermonic sign in the QMC calculation is no physical observable, one can try to improve the calculation by rotating to another basis.
+While this basis can in principle be chosen arbitrarily, two choices which have shown good results; name the basis sets that diagonalize the local Hamiltonian or the local density matrix of the system.

 The transformation matrix can be stored in the :class:`BlockStructure` and the